jagkagd/arrayConverter/README.md

 # arrayConverter

-Perform a numpy array transformation by giving an example.
+Perform a numpy array transformation by giving examples.

-Examples:
+## Usage

 ```python
 >> from arrayConverter import X